ijaj07/HDFC-Capstone-Project/README.md

 ## 📱 **Recommended Experience**

 Although the web app works fully,
-**I strongly recommend using the Flutter mobile app for the best, smoothest experience.**
+**I strongly recommend using the Flutter mobile app for a better experience.**

 ---